karlropkins/AQEval/joss_paper/paper.md

       name: Institute for Transport Studies, University of Leeds, Leeds, LS2 9JT, UK
     - index: 2
       name: Joint Air Quality Unit, Department for Transport & Department for Environment, Food and Rural Affairs, Marsham Street London, SW1P 4DF, UK
-date: 2 June 2025
+date: 29 November 2025
 bibliography: paper.bib
 ---

 # Summary

 `AQEval` (Air Quality Evaluation) is an `R` package for the routine investigation of discrete changes in air quality time-series.
+The main functions, `quantBreakPoints` and `quantBreakSegments` use a three-step method to find possible ‘points-of-change’, test these and quantify the most likely or 'regions-of-change' about them, respectively.
-The main functions use break-point/segmentation (BP/S) methods to detect, characterise and quantify change, while other functions build on these to provide a workflow to measure smaller changes and/or changes in more complex environments.
+Other key functions build of these to provide a workflow to measure smaller changes and/or changes in more complex environments.

 # Statement of Need